-Exterior storage compartments maximize available space and should accommodate most of your storage need.
+Exterior storage compartments maximize available space and should accommodate most of your storage needs.
 All of the storage compartments except the LP gas and generator compartments can be locked.
 Fire-prevention regulations require that the LP gas and generator compartments be unlocked at all times.

-Please note: Your motor home could be overloaded or out of balance if not properly loaded.
-Refer to the "Motor Home Loading" section of the "ON THE ROAD" chapter of this manual, and follow the loading and weighing instructions in that section.
+Note: Your motor home could be overloaded or out of balance if not properly loaded.
+Refer to the "Motor Home Loading" section in this manual, and follow the loading and weighing instructions in that section.
 When storing equipment and supplies: